glycerine/tmframe/README.md

   UTYPE => is a 20-bit unsigned integer giving the type of the
        message to follow.

-       Certain D values are pre-defined event-type descriptors, defined by this spec, and others are reserved for user defined extensions.
+       Certain UTYPE values are pre-defined event-type descriptors, defined by this spec, and others are reserved for user defined extensions.
 The Q-BIT tells you which namespace is in use.

-       There are two pre-defined user-defined types:
+       Also there are two pre-defined user-defined types:

        0 => zero value payload.
 UCOUNT must also be 0.
        1 => error message string in utf8 follows.